DhrubaAgarwalla/GitIQ/README.md

 - **Message Search**: Find commits containing specific keywords
 - **Sort Options**: Order by date or author, ascending or descending

-### 💡 Pro Tips
+### 💡 Tips

-1. **Start with Categorization**: Always categorize commits first to unlock the full potential of filtering and analytics
+1. **Start with Categorization**: Categorize commits first to enable filtering and analytics
-2. **Use Multiple Filters**: Combine category filters with date ranges for precise analysis
+2. **Use Multiple Filters**: Combine category filters with date ranges for better analysis
-3. **Review Visual Insights**: Analyze the pie chart and detailed breakdown list for comprehensive understanding
+3. **Check Visual Insights**: Review the charts for pattern understanding
-4. **Load More Data**: Use "Load More Commits" for comprehensive analysis of larger repositories
+4. **Load More Data**: Use "Load More Commits" for larger repositories
-5. **Individual Insights**: Click the AI insights button on individual commits for detailed explanations
+5. **Individual Analysis**: Click AI insights on specific commits for detailed explanations

 ## 📁 Project Structure